Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Learning Feature-Space Domain Constraints

-This section introduces our learning-based method used for extracting the above defined domain constraints in the feature space.
-It is worth mentioning that the learned constraints may only \textit{approximate} the true distribution of the actual data.
-Specifically, we simply rely on feature correlations to identify perfect feature dependencies, and a graph-based algorithm called Optimum-Path Forest (OPF) to further identify the rest of relatively strong dependencies.
-OPF is a parameter-independent algorithm~\cite{b55} that essentially considers feature dependencies to partition dependent features into a cluster.
+This section introduces our learning-based method for extracting the above-defined domain constraints in the feature space.
+Specifically, we rely on feature correlations to identify perfect feature dependencies, and a graph-based algorithm called Optimum-Path Forest (OPF) to further identify the rest of the relatively strong feature dependencies.
+Regression analysis is also used in situations where it is necessary to understand how changes in dependent features affect each other.
+It is noted that OPF is a parameter-independent algorithm~\cite{b55} that essentially considers feature dependencies in our problem to partition dependent features into a cluster.